Gallbladder: a membranous muscular sac in which bile from the liver is stored — called also cholecyst

 When fats are taken into the digestive system, a hormone is secreted which cause the gallbladder to contract, thus releasing the bile into the stomach and small intestine.
 The bile’s job is help food digestion by working on digested fats.
-Lecithin in the bile dissolves this fat into droplets so small that the enzymes can surround them and process them so they can pass through the intestinal wall into the blood which takes it to the cells where you body can use it.
+Lecithin in the bile dissolves this fat into droplets so small that the enzymes can surround them and process them so they can pass through the intestinal wall into the blood which takes it to the cells where your body can use it.

 Bile is a green blend which contains water, lecithin, acids, cholesterol, bile salts, and minerals.
 Bile is vital to health.

 Inadequate Bile Flow

 Trouble starts when the diet is too high in refined sugar and starches and fats and too low in protein.
 When too little bile is formed by the liver and when the gall bladder is too “lazy” (due to nutritional deficiencies) to empty its content, the fat cannot be readily absorbed.

 When not absorbed, the fat then unites with calcium and iron from food (stopping these minerals from entering the blood where they can do some good), and forms a hard soap, then forms hard packed fecal matter and causes constipation.